 TPG and Vodafone at a glance

 TPG is mostly known within the internet space, providing great speeds and great value across NBN 12, NBN 50 and NBN 100 speed tiers.
-TPG’s plans are not necessarily glamorous, bundled with a phone at most, but they’re low cost and certainly worth looking into.
+TPG’s plans are not necessarily glamorous, bundled with a phone at most, but the plans are low cost and certainly worth looking into.

-Vodafone on the other hand is one of Australia’s major telcos, and offers similar value to TPG.
+Vodafone on the other hand is one of Australia’s major telcos, and offers similar value to TPG, owned under the same umbrella company.
 Unlike Telstra and Optus, Vodafone doesn’t glue its plans together with awesome perks like Fetch or Telstra TV.
 However, with Vodafone’s hand already in the telco game with its own mobile network, modems sold through Vodafone give you 4G access if your internet goes out – this might be great if you live in a spotty area, where there are constant drop-outs.

 TPG, however, offers a bundled in phone, which is great if you’re used to using a home phone.
 TPG’s value also appears to be better generally over month-to-month periods, but it’s worth looking into all of these plans for what you want out of your plan.